canonical/stsstack-bundles/README.md

 The basic usage is as follows:

 * give your deployment a name with (`--name`)
-* create a Juju model using the given name or use existing one or default
+* create a Juju model using the given name or use existing one
-* add a bunch of feature overlays depending on what you need (see `--list-overlays`)
+* add one or more feature overlays depending on what you need (see `--list-overlays`)
 * resources are stored under a named directory so as to be able to avoid collisions and replay later (`--replay`)